-What is the difference between Grass Grazed chicken versus store bought?
+What is the difference between Grass Grazed products versus store bought?

 Grass Grazed represents getting back to the basics of our food production.
 The difference is how your food is being raised.
 We offer transparency from farm to table.
 We raise our bird with what they need (sunlight, fresh grass, insects) in order to deliver a quality product that you and your family will enjoy.

 Are you organic?